ejhammond/react-responsive-system/README.md

 />
 ```

 Oof.
 There are a few problems here.
 The first one is that we're actually shipping a lot of extra HTML/JS to our users; rather than a single `Carousel`, we're sending 3 `Carousel`s each with different props.
-The second issue is that this pattern is going to be really hard to maintain; having duplicate (triplicate) components all over your codebase is gonna be an eye-sore and it's error-prone because of the copy-pasting.
+The second issue is that this pattern is going to be really hard to maintain; having duplicate (triplicate) components all over your codebase is gonna be an eye-sore and it's error-prone.

 We could solve the first issue by trying to detect the user's screen size before we send them the code, and then choosing the proper `Carousel` based on that info.
 But it turns out that detecting screen size is tougher than it sounds, and--besides--what if the user resizes their browser after you've made your decision?

 ## Solution

 Let's take a step back.
 We assumed that we needed to use CSS to change this prop, but that's actually not the case.
-If our Javascript was aware of the current screen class we'd know when to change the prop, and we wouldn't have to rely on showing/hiding with CSS at all!
+If our Javascript was aware of the current screen class, then we'd know when to change the prop, and we wouldn't have to rely CSS at all!

 Once our JS is aware of the screen class, we can write something like this instead: